aPrasad47/aim-trainer/README.md

 Target at position (210, 210) is hit \
 Added hit target at position (210, 210) to hit targets array \
 Filtered all hit targets without a radius greater than 40000

+## Phase 4: Task 3
+If I had more time to work on this project, I would refactor the MovingGameInfoBarPanel class and the StationaryGameInfoBarPanel class by creating a new class called GameInfoBarPanel that contains all the shared functionality in both classes, then having both classes extend the GameInfoBarPanel class.
+Or, after viewing both the MovingGameInfoBarPanel class and the StationaryGameInfoBarPanel class, and seeing that both classes are essentially non-unique with respect to each other, I would delete both the classes and only have a GameInfoBarPanel class that contains all the same information from both classes.
+I would do this because having both the MovingGameInfoBarPanel class and the StationaryGameInfoBarPanel class is redundant and can cause discrepancies when each game type is played, since some important functionality in one class can be changed, and not changed in the other class, and this can make it difficult to make general changes to both classes while keeping both game modes running in the same way.
+Basically, by refactoring, it would be easier to make changes to the functionality of the game modes, since there would only be one place to make the changes.